taufiqnoorani/taufiqnoorani/README.md

 ## Taufiq Noorani

-Passionate Software Engineer based in London, UK // Open to Work
+Passionate Software Engineer based in London, UK.  // Open to Work

 <!--
 **taufiqnoorani/taufiqnoorani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.